simamatin/SPCA/README.md

 ---

-We hope you find this project useful and engaging.
+I hope you find this project useful and engaging.
 If you have any questions or suggestions, feel free to open an issue or contact us at simamatin.dev@gmail.com.